hoangdangduy/CKAD-exercises/c.pod_design.md

 </p>
 </details>

-### Create the same cron job again, and watch the status.
+### [OK] ~~Create the same cron job again, and watch the status.
 Once it ran, check which job ran by the created cron job.
-Check the log, and delete the cron job
+Check the log, and delete the cron job~~

 <details><summary>show</summary>
 <p>